MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### My solution has multiple processes.
 Do i need multiple process licenses?

 Yes.
-All flows of a process must be in same solution and a solution can have multiple processes with a process license assigned to each of them.
+A solution can have multiple processes with a process license assigned to each of them.

 ### Who needs to purchase a premium license?

-- The process plan has the highest priority among all licenses.This means if a process license is assigned to a flow, the flow always uses this license and doesnt need owner or running user to have a premium license.
+- The Power Automate Process plan has the highest priority among all licenses.
+This means if a Process license is assigned to a flow, the flow always uses this license and doesnt need owner or running user to have a premium license.
 - Automated and scheduled flows always run in the context of the flow owner regardless of who starts the flow or what accounts are used for connections inside of the flow.
 Instant flows (button, hybrid triggers) run in the context of the user who invokes them, regardless of the connections used in the flow.
 If an automated or scheduled flow uses a premium connector, only the owner needs to have a premium license.
 - If an instant flow has premium connectors, every user who runs the flow needs a Power Automate premium license.
 In such cases, instead of licensing every user, you can license the flow with a process license.
 One exception to this rule is that the HTTP trigger runs in the context of the owner, even if it's used in an instant flow.
 - If the flow doesn't use a premium connector, you do not need a premium license.
 You can use Microsoft 365 license.